Batman: Arkham Knight - Review

 20200422211603_1.jpg

 Sound ridiculous?
-It is, but it’s a comic book superhero story, so why not?
+It is, but it’s a comic-book superhero story, so why not?
 While Batman is trying to develop a cure for himself before he loses his mind and succumbs to the disease, Gotham City is taken over and held hostage by Scarecrow with the threat of a new fear toxin he’s developed.
 The city is evacuated and now only the criminals remain, similar to how Arkham City functioned.
 In addition to Scarecrow’s threats and all the henchmen of the usual suspects—like Penguin, Two-face, and Riddler—a new militia force shows up in the city as well under the banner of the Arkham Knight.
-It’s a mystery to Batman who he is, but anyone who knows some of Batman’s stories, has played the Injustice games, or has watched the animated Batman movies will be able to figure it out pretty quickly.
+It’s a mystery to Batman who he is, but anyone who knows some of Batman’s stories has played the Injustice games, or has watched the animated Batman movies will be able to figure it out pretty quickly.

 With the city overrun with criminals, militia forces, and fear toxin threats, it’s up to Batman to clean up the streets, stop the impending doom of Gotham, and try to fix his own health issues in a single night.
 It’s essentially Arkham City all over again with a bigger map.
-That’s not exactly complaint.
+That’s not exactly a complaint.
 I enjoyed Arkham City, and while I agree with most fans that the story of Arkham Asylum was probably the most tightly woven experience due to the setting and writing, I like the dark places Arkham Knight goes.

 5-5-2020 8-47-47 PM.png